-There are twenty-four satellites orbiting the earth 24 hours a day, following a strict schedule which allows for very accurate readings using map coordinates.
+Twenty-four satellites are orbiting the Earth 24 hours a day, following a strict schedule which allows for very accurate readings using map coordinates.
 This strategic monitoring by satellite is called "triangulation".

 What is triangulation?

-This is the calculation of the distance and positions of the satellites making the readings, which provides us with the precise location of the tracked vehicle.
-Satellite #1 sends signals from space to a GPS tracker on the earth.
+This is the calculation of the distance and positions of the satellites doing the readings, which provides us with the precise location of the tracked vehicle.
+Satellite #1 sends signals from space to a GPS tracker on the Earth.
 The earth-bound GPS tracker reads the position from which this signal was sent, then beams a response to Satellite #2.
-This satellite is the nearest one in orbit and this satellite's position is duly recorded.
-The positions of the sending & receiving satellites and GPS tracker, plus the distance the message travelled - as well as the time it took for the message to be sent - are recorded.
-From the information being beamed from these three locations, a triangular formula is produced - and this gives us the unique, 3D address for each reading.
-It's all very simple, once you have a formula to work from!
+This satellite is the nearest one in orbit, and this satellite's position is duly recorded.
+The positions of the sending & receiving satellites and GPS tracker, plus the distance the message travelled and the time it took for the message to be sent, are recorded.
+From the information being beamed from these three locations, a triangular formula is produced - and this gives us the unique 3D address for each reading.
+It's all very simple once you have the formula to work from!

 How precise are GPS readings?

 That is correct.
 Mobile phone companies also provide cellular tracking.
-These cellular tracking systems are mostly found in urban areas, where there is good mobile, wireless coverage.
-For companies who use fleet vehicles which move in and out of urban areas, satellite tracking is much more reliable.
+These cellular tracking systems are mostly found in urban areas with good mobile and wireless coverage.
+Satellite tracking is much more reliable for companies using fleet vehicles that move in and out of urban areas.
 Some systems employ both in tandem.

-So, how about all those scare stories about people driving off bridges because their GPS told them to?
+What about the scare stories about people driving off bridges because their GPS told them to?